Bratislava in Winter Time | Travel Guide

 We had been there in December, which was a fantastic choice: Additionally to the main sights of Bratislava, there are some beautiful Christmas markets to explore!
 In this travel blog post we will show you the best places to visit in winter, write about the Christmas markets and we will give you a hotel recommendation.

 So, let’s explore Bratislava in Winter!
-Here is our list of the best things to see and to do in Bratislava:
+Here is our list of the best things to do in Bratislava:

-The best sights and tourist attractions of Bratislava for a visit in winter
+Top attractions of Bratislava for a visit in winter:

 Old Town Bratislava